PetarSpassov/Quinngard/README.md

 - Fishing Cabin can now be offered even if you have other fishing buildings.
 It should appear more often (weight 1 -> 4)
 - All military camps should appear much less often (weight 5 -> 1)
 - "-60% attacks from neutral zones" will no longer appear
-- "Carved Stone" and "Offering Well" will no longer appear
 - Brewery no longer requires you to have another happiness building in order to be offered

 **__Clan Specific__**